Continuous Enrollment Policy

 - Q: How do you declare an official leave of absence?

-A: To declare a leave of absence, complete the following form.
+A: To declare a leave of absence, complete the Leave of Absence Declaration form.
 Before submitting this form to the Graduate College, please talk to your program director and faculty advisor to be sure that both you and they fully understand the leave of absence policy.

 - Q: Can your academic program turn down a leave of absence request?